Kutis, Ogulus, Adelekes:10 Talented Nigerian celebrity families in the spotlight

-- Some prominent families in the country have made their ways in to the showbiz scene either as musicians, actors or creatives
+- Some prominent families in the country have made their way into the showbiz scene either as musicians, actors or creatives

-- The talents in these families are somtimes passed on from generations before or emulated from a sibling who dceid to break the norm
+- The talents in these families are sometimes decided passed on from generations before or emulated from a sibling who decided to break the norm

-- Legiit.ng higlighlights some of the notable names making multiple waves with their siblings or blood relatives
+- Legit.ng highlights some of the notable names making multiple waves with their siblings or blood relatives

-The Nigerian pop scene has a percentage of artists and creatives who are related by blood or family.
+The Nigerian pop scene has a percentage of artists and creatives related by blood.
 Some of these individuals can be found in the film industry, music, tech or media; whichever way, they are recognised for their exceptional skills.

 Legit.ng highlights some of these notable showbiz families making great strides in their various fields, from the likes of Fela Aníkúlápó Kuti, Billionaire Otedeola and others.